andrewt3000/jql/README.md

 ### JQL
 JQL = JSON Query Language translates json to sql code.
 JQL is heavily influenced by mongo db.

+JQL can be integrated into [General Endpoint](https://github.com/andrewt3000/generalEndPoint) (GE), a data driven http api.

 ### Normalization Conventions
 jql has 3 normalization conventions:
 1. All tables must have an ID field that is primary key and autoincrement.
 This convention is **mandatory**.